sio/pond/initramfs/README.md

 - Use a mutex when writing to stdout: do not output log messages when an interactive menu is in use.
 Save logs to bytes.Buffer to unblock callers immediately, and flush to stdout after user closes the menu.
+- Compressing binaries with UPX prior to including them into initramfs is meaningless because we will later compress initramfs archive with zstd anyways.
+Total image size reduction is close to zero.